 For this type of account: Give name and SSN of: 1.
-Individual The individual 2.
-Two or more individuals (joint account) The actual owner of the account or, if combined funds, the first individual on the account 3.
-Custodian account of a minor (Uniform Gift to Minors Act) The minor 4. a.
-The usual revocable savings trust (grantor is also trustee) The grantor-trustee b.
-So-called trust account that is not a legal or valid trust under state law The actual owner 5.
-Sole proprietorship or disregarded entity owned by an individual The owner For this type of account: Give name and EIN of: 6.
-Disregarded entity not owned by an individual The owner 7.
-A valid trust, estate, or pension trust Legal entity 8.
-Corporate or LLC electing corporate status on Form 8832 The corporation 9.
-Association, club, religious, charitable, educational, or other tax-exempt organization The organization 10.
-Partnership or multi-member LLC The partnership 11.
-A broker or registered nominee The broker or nominee 12.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity
+Individual The individual Two or more individuals (joint account) The actual owner of the account or, if combined funds, the first individual on the account ' Custodian account of a minor (Uniform Gift to Minors Act) The minor a.
+The usual revocable savings trust (grantor is also trustee) b.
+So-called trust account that is not a legal or valid trust under state law The grantor-trustee ' The actual owner ' Sole proprietorship or disregarded entity owned by an individual The owner Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulation section 1.671-4(b)(2)(i)(A)) The grantor For this type of account: Give name and EIN of: 7.
+Disregarded entity not owned by an individual The owner 8.
+A valid trust, estate, or pension trust Legal entity 4 Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax-exempt organization The organization 11.
+Partnership or multi-member LLC The partnership 12.
+A broker or registered nominee The broker or nominee 13.
+Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity 14.
+Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulation section 1.671-4(b)(2)(i)(B)) The trust

-List first and circle the name of the person whose number you furnish.
+&lt;sup>1List first and circle the name of the person whose number you furnish.
 If only one person on a joint account has an SSN, that person's number must be furnished.